The benefits of Decentralised Identity for your organisation

 How credentials enable new business models

 With the ability to use the technologies we’ve discussed everywhere; this is where the possibilities open in a truly novel and exciting way.

 Across sectors and countries, we can see that all types of businesses drive new value out of credentials.
 These organizations can reduce friction, improve compliance functions, enable immediate verification of complex entitlements and claims and speed up supply chains.
 In effect, credentials add value to all sorts of processes that benefit from verifiable data.

-These capabilities enable businesses to build entirely new classes of decentralized identity services and even new revenue lines.
+These capabilities enable businesses to build entirely new classes of decentralised identity services and even new revenue lines.
 It also drives value back to the stakeholder – the end user.
-This person now has much more control over their data, and the relationship between the organization and this stakeholder is now much more user centric.
+This person now has much more control over their data, and the relationship between the organisation and this stakeholder is now much more user centric.

 Embracing these changes enables organisations to start using credentials immediately without needing to transform the way the business operates.
 In time, the investment in the infrastructure and the tooling gives businesses a huge amount of capability to innovate and extend the digital trust ecosystem.

 Our technologies give you powerful ways to build trust and prove things about people.
 If you’ve got a use case and want to see what it might look like, we’d love to talk to you about it.

 Want to see more blogs like this one?
 Check out other articles below.